SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 To analyze your projects with GitHub Actions, you need to:
 - Create your GitHub Secrets.
-- Create your workflow YAML file.
+- Configure your workflow YAML file.
-- Commit and push your code to start the analysis
+- Commit and push your code to start the analysis.

-### Community Edition

-Community Edition doesn't support multiple branches, so you should only analyze your main branch.
-You can restrict analysis to your main branch by setting it as the only branch in your `on.push.branches` configuration in your workflow YAML file, and not using the `on.pull_request` part.

 ### Creating your GitHub Secrets
 You can create repository secrets from your GitHub repository.
 See GitHub's documentation on [Encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) for more information.